Blame. It’s like jealousy and guilt and regret. We all know it’s worthless and counterproductive and feels terrible but we still indulge.

 This is the first chapter from my first ebook, Get Out of Your Way: Make 2017 The Best Year of Your Life.

-The lovely man in that photo up there is one of my closest friends and someone who has been a relentless stream of support and inspiration, Kwame Apraku.
+The guy in the photo is one of my dear friends and someone who has been a relentless stream of support and inspiration, Kwame Apraku.